 For non-contact (school teacher led) observation in Zoo grounds normal zoo entry rates will apply.

 Planning your visit

 We can assist you in planning your unit.
 We have a range of resources available.
-Some of these are available under our here, however we also have other resources and web pages that we can refer you to for more information on your chosen focus.
+Some of these are available here, however we also have other resources and web pages that we can refer you to for more information on your chosen focus.
 By contacting the education team we can help you decide what will work best for you.

-You may like to consider attending our ‘Meet the Keeper’ talks.
+You may consider attending our ‘Meet the Keeper’ talks.
 These are free to the public and keepers will talk about specific animals and are available to answer questions.
-Check out the schedule so you can plan you day around these.
+Check out the schedule so you can plan your day around these.
 Please let the Education Team know if there is a specific 'Meet the Keeper' talk you would like your group to attend.
 This way we can ensure the keeper is prepared for larger school groups.

 Once the education team has received your booking form then we will be able to confirm your booking.